elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Le vol ?
-Moi, le vol, mon fils ?
+- Theft ?
+Me, theft, my son?
-- Tu mens chien ; hors de ma vue, hors d'ici te dis-je ou je t'étrangle.
+- You lie, dog; out of my sight, out of here, I tell you, or I will strangle you.
-- Dis-tu vrai ?
-Isaac est entre leurs mains.
+- Do you speak the truth?
+Isaac is in their hands.
-- Non traitre, bourreau ... bourreau.
+- No, traitor, executioner ... executioner.

-- {:.sp} The Black Man with Glasses  *(sententieux.)*
+- {:.sp} The Black Man with Glasses  *(sententious.)*

-- Je dis : ô que les querelles pourrissent longuement!
+- I say, O, let the quarrels rot for a long time!
-- Je ne suis pas de ceux qui crachent l'huile sur le feu
+- I'm not one to spit oil on fire
-- Mais j'ai choisi de jeter l'eau sur la braise
+- But I do choose to throw water on embers
-- {:.pr} et je dis que je renifle ici un crime : le crime contre l'oubli, le crime contre le fils et je dis que le père n'a pas le droit de pendre le fil dans le fil rancunier de ses souvenirs cruels
+- {:.pr} and I say that I sniff a crime here: the crime against oblivion, the crime against the son, and I say that the father has no right to hang the son on the grudging wire of his cruel memories
-- {:.pr} et je dis qu'il faut savoir oublier, que le tort des vaincus est d'être vaincus, mais que leur crime est de ne  savoir pas oublier
+- {: .pr} and I say that we must forget, that the wrong of the vanquished is to be defeated, but their crime is not to forget
-- {:.pr} et je dis que, bénévole ministre des bienséances, je cravache de la mention « inopportun » l'indécence exposée des questions — qu'on-devrait-taire.
+- {: .pr} and I say that, as a volunteer Minister of Propriety, I yell "inopportune" at the exposed indecency of questions that should stay silent.
-- « Inopportun », comprenez vous ?
+- "Inopportune", do you understand?
-- Je dis : ô , je veux oublier longuement.
+- I say: O, I want to forget at length.

-- {:.sp} Toussaint  *(debout.)*
+- {:.sp} Toussaint  *(standing up.)*

 - ...
-Et moi je veux crier
+And I want to cry.

-- {:.sp}  The Black Man with Glasses  *(s'enfuyant.)*
+- {:.sp}  The Black Man with Glasses  *(fleeing.)*

-- {:.pr} Je dis : ô que les querelles pourrissent!
-Au secours!
-Au secours!
+- {:.pr} I say : O, let the quarrels rot for a long time!
+Help!
+Help!

-*(Entrent des prêtres.)*
+*(Enter The Priests.)*

-- {:.sp} 1str prêtre *(index tendu vers Toussaint.)*
+- {:.sp} 1st Priest *(index finger pointing at Toussaint.)*

-- {:.pr} Ladre, je te défends, si tu vas par les chemins et si tu rencontres une personne qui te parle de te mettre au dessus du vent avant de répondre.
+- {:.pr} Miser, if you go on the road and you meet a person who speaks to you, I forbid you from floating above the wind before answering.

-- {:.sp} 2nd prêtre.
+- {:.sp} 2nd Priest.

-- {:.pr} Ladre, je te défends d'aller dans les ruelles étroites, de peur que quelqu'un ne te rencontre.
+- {:.pr} Miser, I forbid you to go down the narrow roads, lest someone meet you.

 ---